-Are you interested to learn how to make a hanging Christmas angel?
+Are you interested in learning how to make a hanging Christmas angel?
 Then this easy-to-follow tutorial is for you.

 Making this charming hanging Christmas angel is easy to do.
 It requires very few supplies and can be done in an hour or so.